OwenDunnigan/interdisciplinary/README.md

 # interdisciplinary
-#This is a project for school, the website is for my INterdisciplinary class, the page Jessica is about a dead bird for my Papermaking class, and at some point I think I will have my photography final on here as well.
+# This is a project for school, the website is for my Interdisciplinary class, the page Jessica is about a dead bird for my Papermaking class, and at some point I think I will have my photography final on here as well.